-Replacement size shall be most common available substantial size, as approved by the Commission.
+Replacement size shall be three inches in diameter at six inches in height above natural grade most common available substantial size, or as approved by the Commission.

 Vegetation replacement is not considered successful until the replacement plants have survived three full growing seasons.